Learn More About Haliburton Forest Staff & Our History

 In 1988, Dr. Peter Schleifenbaum moved to Haliburton Forest from Germany and began implementing a new program of sustainable forest management.
 Under his leadership, Haliburton Forest doubled in land area, offered dozens of recreational activities, built its own wood processing facilities, and was recognized as the first sustainable forest in Canada.

 More recently, the company has changed again.
 A number of families are now involved in the ownership of Haliburton Forest.
 A team of professional managers is responsible for the operations.
+A Board of Directors oversees their work.
 Despite these changes, the mandate to conduct sustainable forest management and educate the public about forest ecology continues to be embraced by everyone at Haliburton Forest.

 Today, Haliburton Forest is an integrated and diversified company that can be summarized with two simple statements.
 First, it is a sustainable multi-use private land stewardship company.
-Second, it is one company with two divisions and seven businesses.
-This may sound mind-boggling – and some days, even we feel that it is rather complicated – but the next sections provide additional context.
+Second, it is one company with two divisions and over 20 businesses.
+This may sound mind-boggling – and some days, even we feel that it is rather complicated – but the next sections provide additional context for how it all works.

 The first division of Haliburton Forest is the Tourism & Recreation division.
-This is the part of the business that most people know best and it tends to be the “face” of Haliburton Forest.
-The Tourism & Recreation division includes two businesses.
+This is the part of the business that the public knows best, as it tends to be the “face” of Haliburton Forest.
+The Tourism & Recreation division includes more than a dozen businesses.

-The Ecotourism business includes dogsledding, snowmobiling, Canopy Tours, the Wolf Centre, Group Experiences, camping, accommodations, and many day uses.
-Our Ecotourism business is consistently recognized as one of the premiere destinations in Canada for wilderness adventures, and has been kindly described as “remarkable, “quirky and charming,” and “break-taking.”
+Ecotourism is a catch-all business that offers Dogsledding, Snowmobiling, Canopy Tours, Wolf Centre, Group Experiences, Camping, Accommodations, and many day uses that focus on our Recreational Trails.
+Our Ecotourism business is consistently recognized as one of the premiere destinations in Canada for wilderness adventures, and has been kindly described as “remarkable, quirky, authentic, and charming.”

-The Leases & Land Use business services more than 1,000 lessees, who make use of 30 hunt clubs and an enormous variety of campsites.
-Many of these lessees have been regularly visiting Haliburton Forest for decades – one of the hunt clubs actually pre-dates Canadian Confederation.
-We work closely with these long-term stakeholders throughout the year.
+Leases & Land Use provides services to more than 1,000 lessees, who make use of 30 Hunt Clubs and a wide variety of Leased Sites.
+Many of these lessees have been regularly visiting Haliburton Forest for decades – in fact, one of the hunt clubs actually pre-dates Canadian Confederation.
+We work closely with these long-term stakeholders throughout the year, as they are our greatest partners in protecting the land that we own and manage.

-Our mission with the Tourism & Recreation division is to share our property with others people and earn our “social license” every day – in this manner, we try to set an example for large private landowners around the world.
+Our mission with the Tourism & Recreation division is to share our property with others and to earn our social license every day.
+In this manner, we try to set an example for large private landowners around the world.

 The second division of Haliburton Forest is the Forest Products division.
-This is the part of the business that is responsible for our reputation as a sustainable company.
-The Forest Products division includes five businesses.
+This is the part of the business that is primarily responsible for our reputation as a sustainable company.
+The Forest Products division includes six businesses.

-The Forest Management business includes silvicultural strategy, logging operations, infrastructure development, and scientific research.
+Forest Management is staffed with professional foresters and forestry technicians.
+This group is responsible for silvicultural strategy, logging operations, infrastructure development, and scientific research on our own property as well as on the Crown forests for which we are responsible.
 It is thanks to the efforts of the Forest Management crew that Haliburton Forest is one of the most researched natural forests in the world.

-Haliburton Forest Biochar and Wood Heat & Power, which are emerging businesses in the start-up phase, both focus on using wood to create high quality products that competitively displace fossil fuel products in the manufacturing and energy sectors.
+Haliburton Forest Biochar, which is an emerging business in its start-up phase, focuses on using low quality wood to create high quality products that can competitively displace fossil fuel products in advanced manufacturing processes.

-Our mission in the Forest Products business is to improve our forest over the long-term by protecting the ecological integrity of our property while producing valuable wood products in a sustainable manner at competitive prices.
+Our mission in the Forest Products business is to improve our forest over the long-term by protecting the ecological integrity of our property, providing management services to other landowners, and produce valuable wood products in a sustainable manner at competitive prices.

 Haliburton Forest is a forest first, and a business second.
-This means that our owners and managers have a very long-term perspective.
+This means that our management team has a very long-term perspective.
 We tend to think in terms of years and decades rather than months and seasons.
 While nobody can know what the future holds, we have a good feeling about some of the challenges and opportunities that we will face over the next 100 years.
 What follows is a quick summary of the top items that come to mind when we look to the future.

 Challenge: The environment will be different.